-Major in Mathemathematics-Economics
+Major in Mathematics-Economics

-Math and economics are a natural pair, complementing and building on each other.
+At Merrimack College, math and economics are a natural pair, complementing and building on each other.

-As a mathematics-economics major, you’ll study the intersection of economic principles and mathematical applications and learn to model and analyze market trends.
+s a mathematics-economics major, you’ll study the intersection of economic principles and mathematical applications and learn to model and analyze market trends.

 The expertise you’ll gain in mathematics and economics, combined with Merrimack’s core curriculum, will give you the analytical and critical thinking skills you’ll need to prosper in a globalized and ever-changing world.